pharriso/ansible_workshop/exercises/ansible_rhel/cicd-tower-api/README.md

 ![gitlab-push](gitlab-push.png)

-## Create playbook to configure Ansible Tower
+## Create a playbook to configure Ansible Tower

 Now that we have our playbook, we are going to write a second playbook that will create the necessary objects in Ansible Tower to allow us to execute our job.
 As the student user on the ansible-1 create a directory for the Tower configuration: